 Tom has a BS from Michigan State University in Geological Engineering.

-Canon, Nikon, Subgear, Mercury Marine, Jantzen, Alcan Aluminum, R.J.
+Stephen teaches Masters-level courses at Stephen Frink School of Underwater Digital Imaging in his home waters of Key Largo, Florida.
+Clients over the past 40 years have included Scubapro, Victoria’s Secret, Aqualung, Oceanic, Canon, Nikon, Subgear, Mercury Marine, Jantzen, Alcan Aluminum, R.J.
 Reynolds, Seaquest, Henderson Aquatics, American Express, Hanes, Club Med; as well as scores of resorts and live-aboard dive boats throughout the world.
 Rolex Watch Company has also engaged Frink for both endorsement campaign and product photography.
-He sits on the board of the Coral Restoration Foundation along with the Florida Keys chapter of the National Marine Sanctuary Foundation, and is active with various ocean
+He sits on the Coral Restoration Foundation board, as well as the Florida Keys chapter of the National Marine Sanctuary Foundation, and is active with various ocean conservation initiatives.

 As an active civic leader and member of the Angel group of donors at Ocean Reef, Russ is proud to support a number of community causes, including the Medical Center at Ocean Reef, Ocean Reef Community Foundation, Ocean Reef Cultural Center, the Academy at Ocean Reef, Art League, ORCAT, Ocean Reef Chamber of Commerce and the Ocean Reef Historical Society.
 He is also president of the board of trustees at the Academy at Ocean Reef, where all three of his children attended school.
 Russ went to college at the University of Evansville in Indiana, served in the U.S. Army, and is a Vietnam Veteran.
 In his free time, he enjoys spending time with his family, boating, and trying to improve his golf game.